pingcap/docs/br/br-log-architecture.md

 ---
 title: TiDB Log Backup and PITR Architecture
-summary: Learn about the architecture of TiDB log backup and Point-in-time recovery.
+summary: Learn about the architecture of TiDB log backup and point-in-time recovery.
 ---

 # TiDB Log Backup and PITR Architecture

-This document introduces the architecture and process of TiDB log backup, and Point-in-time recovery (PITR) using the br command-line tool (hereinafter referred to as `br`) as an example.
+This document introduces the architecture and process of TiDB log backup and point-in-time recovery (PITR) using the br command-line tool (hereinafter referred to as `br`) as an example.

 ## Architecture

-The TiDB log backup and PITR architecture are as follows:
+The log backup and PITR architecture is as follows:

 ![BR log backup and PITR architecture](/media/br/br-log-arch.png)